 The Young Girls of Rochefort (1967) by Jacques Demy

-Get the choreography from West Side Story and put it in the beginning of The Young Girls of Rochefort that you will have the introduction of La La Land.
-Differently from Singing in the Rain and An American in Paris, this is a french movie directed by the amazing Jacques Demy, who also tells the story of a sailor who falls in love in this amazing and colorful musical.
+Get the choreography from West Side Story and put it at the beginning of The Young Girls of Rochefort that you will have the introduction of La La Land.
+Differently, from Singing in the Rain and An American in Paris, this is a French movie directed by the amazing Jacques Demy, who also tells the story of a sailor who falls in love in this amazing and colorful musical.

 Rebel Without a Cause (1955) by Nicholas Ray

 This is obviously a movie reference because Rebel Without a Cause is not only mentioned in the movie but the characters also watch it and visit the Griffifth Observatory, which is where the movie was made.
 Not only that, scenes with a view from where James Dean is standing at the picture are constant throughout the movie.
 Could we say Ryan Goslin’s character is our James Dean pianist version?
 The reference is funny enough to think about.

 Like musicals from the old days, La La Land sometimes delivers absurd scenes that are not necessarily made to make much sense.
 In those scenes, several references are found, and some can be taken out from Funny Face, starring Audrey Hepburn.
 This scene with the balloons was literally stolen for Chazelle’s new film.

 A Woman is a Woman (1961) by Jean-Luc Godard